raviseta/raviseta/README.md

 ### Hi there 👋

-✨ I'm professional iOS developer ✨
+✨ I'm professional iOS developer. ✨

 - 🔭 I’m currently working on Swift.
-- 🌱 I’m currently learning SwiftUI
+- 🌱 I’m currently learning SwiftUI.
-- 👯 I’m looking to collaborate on Startups/Services ideas
+- 👯 I’m looking to collaborate on Startups/Services ideas.
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about Swift and Objective C.

 <!--